pivotal/docs-tap/application-accelerator/install-app-acc.hbs.md

     Edit the values if needed or leave the default values.

-    >**Note:** For clusters that do not support the `LoadBalancer` service type, override the default
+    For clusters that do not support the `LoadBalancer` service type, override the default
     >value for `server.service_type`.

-3. Install the package by running:
+4. Install the package by running:

     ```console
     tanzu package install app-accelerator -p accelerator.apps.tanzu.vmware.com -v VERSION-NUMBER -n tap-install -f app-accelerator-values.yaml